 The recommended activity is to visit St. Nicholas Park.
 The name sure helps with my selection but it is finally spring in New York and what better time to enjoy one of the many awesome parks that the city has to offer.
 Moving to New York you learn to appreciate all the green space you can get.
 St. Nicholas Park offers just that and plenty of hills too along the exposed rock throughout parts of the park.
 The park is roughly 23-acres.
 This is one of those places that can be enjoyed in the winter as well especially if you like sledding.
 Harlem is surprisingly quite hilly.

 What better way to end a day’s adventure than with a nice refreshing drink?
 I decided to check out La Bodega 47.
 This bar restaurant has a cozy yet modern interior with a Latin theme that spans to it’s food and drinks as well.
 A friendly staff and what seemed like a good mix of regulars and first timers made the environment very welcoming.
-I settled up to the bar and landed on a Latin Old Fashioned which was made from El Dorado 12 Year, island spice molasses, and orange and grapefruit bitters.
+I settled up to the bar table and landed on a Latin Old Fashioned which was made from El Dorado 12 Year, island spice molasses, and orange and grapefruit bitters.
 The drink was slightly sweeter than expected but had the familiar flavors of an old fashioned with the Latin twists evident.
 I didn’t get any food here but the steak that was served up next to me smelled delicious.

 And of course, here are more pictures from around the neighborhood.